zanppa/batterymon-clone/README.md

 ## Summary

-**batterymon-clone** is a simple battery monitor tray icon.
+**batterymon-clone** is a simple battery monitor tray icon for Linux.

 * Written in `Python`
 * Should work on any desktop environment
 * Very little dependencies: just `Python` and `PyGTK`
 * Optional support for `notify-python`, for notifications using `libnotify`

-The current implementation reads battery information from `/proc/acpi/`, and updates the state by polling every few seconds.
-Previous versions used DBus and HAL, but HAL has been deprecated and is not available anymore on some distros.
+The current implementation reads battery information from `/sys/class/power_supply/`, and updates the state by polling every few seconds.

+### Changelog summary:

+* Version 1.4.0 reads information from `/sys/class/power_supply/`, which has been added in Linux kernel 2.6.23.
+However, it uses `power_now` instead of `current_now`, and thus only works on 2.6.30 and newer.

+* Version 1.3.0 reads information from `/proc/acpi/` interface (which has been removed from Linux kernel 2.6.39).
+The old DBus+HAL code was replaced by polling the battery state every few seconds.

+* Older versions used DBus and HAL instead of polling the state every few seconds.
+However, support for HAL has been deprecated and removed from most distros.

 ## History